Trevor Larnach: Amateur career

 Larnach attended College Park High School in Pleasant Hill, California, and was drafted by the San Diego Padres in the 40th round of the 2015 Major League Baseball Draft.
 He did not sign with the Padres and attended Oregon State University where he played college baseball for the Beavers.

 As a freshman at Oregon State in 2016, Larnach played in 28 games, hitting .157/.271/.176 with three runs batted in (RBI) over 51 at bats.
+His appearances were limited because of a broken foot prior to the season.
 As a sophomore in 2017, he played in 60 games and hit .303/.421/.429 with three home runs and 48 RBI in 198 at bats.
 After the 2016 and 2017 seasons, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, where he was named a league all-star in 2016.

 In 2018, as a junior, Larnach was named to the Pac-12 All-Conference Team.
 During Game 2 of the 2018 College World Series against the Arkansas Razorbacks, with Arkansas and OSU tied 3-3 in the top of the ninth inning, Larnach hit a two out, two-run home run to give the Beavers a 5-3 lead.
 Oregon State went on to win the game and the 2018 College World Series.
 He was named to the All-Tournament Team.
 Larnach finished his junior season with a .348 batting average, 19 home runs, and 77 RBIs.